Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/12-javascript-refresher/+page.md

-## Javascript Fundamentals Refresher
+## JavaScript Fundamentals Refresher

-Before diving into the complexities of web3 development, it's crucial to have a solid grasp of Javascript fundamentals.
-This lesson provides a quick refresher on core concepts, assuming you have Node.js and npm installed.
-We'll use Visual Studio Code (VS Code) as our editor and run Javascript directly from the terminal.
-If you're already comfortable with basic Javascript, feel free to skip this section.
+Before diving into the complexities of web3 development, it's crucial to have a solid grasp of JavaScript fundamentals.
+This lesson provides a quick refresher on core concepts, assuming you have NodeJS and npm installed.
+We'll use Visual Studio Code (VS Code) as our editor and run JavaScript directly from the terminal.
+If you're already comfortable with basic JavaScript, feel free to skip this section.

-## Setting Up and Running Your First Javascript File
+## Setting Up and Running Your First JavaScript File

 First, ensure you are working within your project directory (e.g., `full-stack-web3-cu`).

 1.  **Create the File:** In VS Code, right-click within the file explorer pane in your project folder and select "New File".
 Name this file `mycode.js`.
 2.  **Run the File:** Open your terminal within VS Code (or a separate terminal navigated to your project directory).
-To execute your Javascript file using Node.js, use the following command:
+To execute your JavaScript file using NodeJS, use the following command:

     ```bash
     node mycode.js